TarangParmar/fpki-guides/_common/10_troubleshooting.md

 2. Start -> Run -> cmd.exe

-3. Run the following command to open the CertUtil Graphical User Interface:<br><br>
+3. Run the following command to open the Certutil Graphical User Interface:<br><br>
      ```
           certutil -URL "http://"
      ```
      <br>
-4. Click "Select" and browse the file location of the certificate you'd like to analyze.
+4. Click "Select" and browse to the file location of the certificate you'd like to analyze.

 5. Select the "Certs (from AIA)" radio button and click "Retrieve."
 Verify at least one entry returns a status of "Verified".